Our use of cookies

 The thickness and/or width will depend on the material and construction and will need to be such as to ensure sufficient strength.

 1. Poles/supports must not cross the highway (diagonally) in such a way as to cause an obstruction to highway users passing beneath the scaffold.
-If the structure requires diagonal supports, a suitable pedestrian walkway outside of the scaffold must be provided (see 12(i)).
+If the structure requires diagonal supports, a suitable pedestrian walkway outside the scaffold must be provided (see 12(i)).

 2. All vertical scaffolding within 2 metres of the ground must be wrapped in protective cushioning and covered with red and white hi-visibility marker tape.
 Particular attention must be given to nuts, bolts, projections, etc.